-Watching the cranes roosting on the river is a remarkable experience.
-The Crane Trust manages over 6,000 acres of land to ensure the cranes keep coming back to this area.
-By following our crane viewing etiquette, you can help too!
+The Crane Trust manages more than 8,000 acres of land to ensure that the cranes and other migratory birds thrive along the Platte River.
+By following our crane viewing etiquette, you can help too.

-Cranes need to rest and refuel while they are here.
-When the cranes are disturbed from their roost, they waste energy needed to finish their migration.
-Please follow these rules while on your tour so we do not disturb roosting cranes:
+Cranes must rest and refuel while they are here.
+If they are disturbed from their roost, they waste energy needed to finish their migration.
+Please follow these guidelines to avoid disturbing the roosting cranes…

 - Speak in whispers.
 Feel free to ask questions, but remember to do so quietly.

 - No camera flashes allowed.
 Please tape down any flash.